kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/core/README.md

 - `reducer`: the reducer to add that applies track navigation and page changes actions
 - `service`: a service that must implement an `init` method, that applies page changes reflections on router substate changes.

-For Angular applications, an implementation is provided with @redux-multipurpose/angular-router package.
+An implementation is provided with @redux-multipurpose/angular-router package, only suitable for angular applications.

 #### Other utilities
 The utils directory contains some store utilities that can be used on store common substates configurations.